 3.2.6 Stakeholder relations

-3.3 Product and service development
+3.3 Product & service development

 We process personal data to improve and develop better services for our customers, to support our business decision making, and to consider our customers’ feedback and needs.
-The basis for processing data for product and service development is legitimate interest.
+The basis for processing data for product and service development is legitimate interest or consent.
 This is done, for example, by collecting feedback directly from users using surveys, test panels, interviews, questionnaires and other forms of market research; by utilizing the data generated from the use of our services in analytics; by using recorded or transcribed phone calls for training and service quality improvement; and by testing system functionality with temporary sample data that is collected during normal service use.

 3.4 Legal obligations